The Role of Attorneys in the Divorce Mediation Process

 Both parties must decide together on a mediator, regardless of whether you are opting to use a mediation attorney or a mediator.
 If you are interested in securing the legal services of an attorney as independent counsel because you are not comfortable with your mediator, you should first select a different mediator.
 It is absolutely essential that both parties are comfortable with the mediator or mediation attorney at the center of your mediation process.

-If I am Using Mediation, do I Need to Hire a Morris County Divorce Lawyer?
+If I am Using Mediation, Do I Need to Hire a Divorce Lawyer?

 Mediation can be used to handle complex legal issues such as child custody, child support, alimony, equitable distribution of marital assets, and much more.
-While mediators are trained to represent both clients during the legal process, there is no replacement for having a qualified and experience divorce and family law attorneys in your corner.
+While mediators are trained to represent both clients during the legal process, there is no replacement for having a qualified and experienced divorce and family law attorney in your corner.

 At the end of the day, the decision of whether or not you will retain independent legal counsel to support you during the mediation process is up to you.
 There are a litany of considerations which may be useful towards making this decision, which are covered in greater detail in our Should I Retain Independent Legal Counsel During Mediation? page.

-At Jacobs Berger, our divorce mediation attorneys take pride serving clients and their families from local Morris County towns such as Morristown, Madison, Randolph, East Hanover, Denville, Florham Park, Dover, Rockaway, and across all of Northern New Jersey.
+At Jacobs Berger, our divorce mediation attorneys take pride serving clients and their families from local Morris County towns.
 Our attorneys are qualified as mediators and as independent counsel during the mediation process.
 Our mediation attorneys believe in helping our clients build a solid foundation for their family’s financial and personal future.
 If you are looking for a firm who takes the time to understand their clients before offering legal advice, look no further.

-For clients considering mediation as a method to resolve your legal disputes or those who are already involved in mediation and seeking independent legal counsel, please contact us online or call our Morristown offices today by dialing (973) 718-7705 for a confidential and comprehensive case assessment with one of our qualified and experienced attorneys.
+For clients considering mediation as a method to resolve your legal disputes or those who are already involved in mediation and seeking independent legal counsel, please contact us online or call our Morristown offices today by dialing (973) 710-4366 for a confidential and comprehensive Strategic Planning Session with one of our qualified and experienced attorneys.